The 20 Best Radiation Sickness Doctors Near Me in Dallas, TX

 Languages Spoken:

-Matthew Pompeo is a General Surgeon in Dallas, Texas.
+Matthew Pompeo is a General Surgeon and a Thoracic Surgeon practicing medicine in Dallas, Texas.
 Dr. Pompeo is rated as an Experienced provider by MediFind in the treatment of Radiation Sickness.
-His top areas of expertise are Necrosis, Thrombophlebitis, Cellulitis, Peptic Ulcer, and Gastrostomy.
-Dr. Pompeo is currently accepting new patients.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Necrosis, Thrombophlebitis, Cellulitis, Peptic Ulcer, and Gastrostomy.

 Experienced in Radiation Sickness